 Newton Poppleford in East Devon is a Devon village alongside the river Otter which bubbles its way to the sea at Budleigh Salterton.
 Blackberry is part of the old Langsford Farm.
 It is a single storey barn conversion which is light airy with some vaulted ceilings and beams.
 It has 2 double bedrooms and sleeps 4 persons.
 Bedroom 1 has a standard double bed (4′ 6″), and bedroom 2 which has a dressing room has a 4′ width bed.

 There is an open plan kitchen lounge area with a vaulted ceiling.
 There is a Smart TV with Freeview, and WIFI throughout the cottage.
 Blackberry has full gas central heating making this cosy Otter valley cottage a getaway destination anytime of the year.

-Outside there is parking for 2 vehicles.
+Outside there is a parking space for a single vehicle.
 There is a covered patio with table and chairs making open air dining enjoyable.
 An outside door from the veranda gives access to a large laundry and storage area.
 Here you will find a washer dryer and a second fridge which has a freezer section.
 You can also store bicycles and luggage here.